 Types of Rules

 - Booking rules cover the details you need to know to get your trip confirmed.
 Can you use your miles to book a flight for your grandma?
-How much does it cost to add an infant that doesn’t need her own seat?
+How much does it cost to add an infant who doesn’t need her own seat?
 How far in advance can you confirm your flights?

 - Itinerary rules cover your options and limitations for the flights you add to your trip.
 For example, can you add a stopover in Europe on the way to Asia?
 Can you book a one-way flight at half the price of a round-trip?
 Will you save miles if part of a business-class trip is in economy?